Ferrets

 Cuteness & Size

-They have adorable sweet faces, mischievous eyes and a galore of cuteness in them.
+They have adorable sweet faces and mischievous eyes and are very affectionate.
 Their small size and furriness give them the look and feel of a stuffed toy.

-Earlier, we mentioned that ferrets carry out intelligent antics.
-But if their problem solving curious actions do not impress you much, their lifelong kitten-like behavior will definitely win you over.
+Earlier we mentioned that ferrets carry out intelligent antics, but their lifelong kitten-like behavior will definitely win you over.
 You can spend hours and hours watching them play with toys.
 And that is not all.

-You might have heard people advising to always get at least two of these furry little creatures.
+You might have heard people advising you to always get at least two of these furry little creatures.
 There is a reason behind this notion.
-Ferrets like to socialize and owning at least two of them only adds up to the fun factor.
+Ferrets like to socialize and owning at least two of them only adds to the fun.

 Domesticated ferrets long for the affection of their owner.
-They can plan strange yet cute tactics to make sure they get your love affection.
+They can plan strange yet cute tactics to make sure they get your love and affection.
+A common way that ferrets show affection is by licking you.

-Dogs are harder to litter train and this is the biggest reason many people prefer cats over them.
+Dogs are harder to litter train which is the biggest reason many people prefer cats over them.
 If you are one of those people who would avoid a dog for this reason and cats are not your thing, then you will be glad to know that ferrets can easily be trained to use the litter box.
-If you are used to keeping your pets uncaged, then this is a big plus for you because once trained, ferrets will not make as much of a mess as dogs do.
+If you are used to keeping your pets uncaged, then this is a big plus for you.
+Once trained, ferrets will not make as much of a mess as dogs do.

 Thanks to their mischievous and proactive nature, they get all the exercise they need just by playing around the house.
-But if you want to, you can take them out for a walk.
+Although if you want to, you can take them out for a walk.

 Distinct Personalities